aeroimperial-optimization/sos-chordal-decomposition-pmi/README.md

 ## Contact us<a name="Contacts"></a>
-If you couldn't see the computational time improvements or have any errors, please email [Yang Zheng](mailto:zhengy@g.harvard.edu?Subject=SOS-csp).
+If you couldn't see computational time improvements or have any trouble running the file, please email [Yang Zheng](mailto:zhengy@g.harvard.edu?Subject=SOS-csp).